Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/install_ispmanager/guide.en-gb.md

 ## Requirements

-- Have an [VPS](/links/bare-metal/vps) or [Dedicated Server](/links/bare-metal/bare-metal) in your [OVHcloud Control Panel](/links/manager) with a [recommended configuration for ISPmanager](https://www.ispmanager.com/docs/ispmanager/system-requirements).
+- A [VPS](/links/bare-metal/vps) or a [Dedicated Server](/links/bare-metal/bare-metal) in your [OVHcloud Control Panel](/links/manager) with a [recommended configuration for ISPmanager](https://www.ispmanager.com/docs/ispmanager/system-requirements).
-- Have administrator access (sudo) via SSH to your server.
+- Administrator access (sudo) via SSH to your server.

 ## Instructions